elessarelfstone/oradump/README.md

 oradump
 =========

-OraDump is an easy command-line tool for extracting data from Oracle database.
+OraDump is a simple class for extracting data from Oracle database.
 It works over the native Oracle client, so you'll have the fastest and convenient way to get your data dumped.

 ### Requirements